Find out about local government elections, voting and how to nominate as a candidate.

 To nominate you must:

-• Complete the mandatory online induction via the Department of Local Government
+• Complete the mandatory online Local Government Candidate Induction Course prior to nominating

 Note for Candidates: Please ensure your profile and optional statement are clear, factual and respectful.
 The Returning Officer may request amendments if content does not meet legal or ethical standards.